01Potable Water Testing

 04Packaging To Reduce Spoilage

-Plastic wraps that prevent food from spoiling inhibit the growth of bacteria and some of this pacing is are even edible.
+Plastic wraps that prevent food from spoiling inhibit the growth of bacteria.
 Natural antibiotic substances derived from sources such as cloves, oregano, thyme, and paprika have been combined with controlled-release biodegradable polymers (smart polymers) to create plastics that can prevent damaging biofilm formation.

 05Reduced Health Risk